 17. What training will be provided on performance management?

-Reporting and Countersigning Officers will also attend the Performance Management in Practice course which is specifically tailored for these roles.
+Reporting and Countersigning Officers will attend the Performance Management in Practice course which is specifically tailored for these roles.
 They may attend this more than once as a refresher should they wish.
 Reporting Officers have a responsibility to explain the performance management process to their staff.

 19. What if my line manager has only just started in that post?

 If the Reporting Officer is on probation or if they have been in the current job for less than three months, the appraisal will be carried out by the Countersigning Officer in conjunction with the Reporting Officer.
 This may be done in liaison with your previous Reporting Officer if they are still a member of the Scottish Parliamentary Service.